EnglishBen/GTAFrostedWinterRemastered-Public/README.md

 - Removed time of day requirement to start mission
 - Starting the mission now sets the weather to clear
 - Player no longer fails if they exit their vehicle

+# GTA Frosted Winter v1.1 Changelog

+## General Fixes

+- Further code cleanup & removal of unused OG code (thanks to 1826)
+- Minor GXT fixes (double spaces etc)
+- Fixed unobtainable collectibles
+- Rampages no longer give you incorrect instructions
+- Weapon Buyback no longer times out unless you leave the area
+- Fixed a bug that required $101 to purchase clothes for $100 in the Newport Clothing Store
+- Fixed missing stats
+- Removed vanilla USJs
+- Reworked remaining USJ's landing zones to make them more lenient
+- Removed a fence in Southeast Portland to make accessing a USJ easier
+- Fixed an OG bug that was causing garage vehicles to be deleted
+- Added 64 channel audio support
+- All phone call audio is now "phone-ified"
+- Smashed windscreens no longer have the wrong texture
+- Updated launch movies
+- Players can no longer access the Colombian Compound with the incorrect vehicle
+- Players can no longer access the Triad Fish Factory with the incorrect vehicle
+- Players can now use an FBI Car or Enforcer to access the Police Compound
+- Players can now properly access Phil's Compound at any time
+- Players can now rebind their CLEO audio keys via "fwr.ini" inside the CLEO folder.
+This must be done before starting a new game!

+## Mission Fixes

+- Fixed text showing the old player instructions during The Deminer
+- The Deminer now has 3D checks for each bomb (so you can't pick them up through the floor/ceiling)
+- Players can now accept the intro disclaimer regardless of their keybinds
+- Players can no longer accidentally skip the Toni cutscene during Booby Trap
+- Players can now leave the limo during Limo Driver
+- Players now properly receive their tips during Limo Driver
+- The bus no longer has an alarm during Bus Driver
+- The intro text during Water Run is now fully accurate
+- Ghost Hide now plays out the same regardless of whether you use a checkpoint or not
+- The final bombs now properly get cleaned up at the end of No Dry Run
+- The game will no longer point you to the Fish Van if you bring your own during History Tends To Repeat
+- Kidnapped now has more specific instructions on where Daigo's girlfriend is located
+- Removed clanker VA in Plan 1
+- The camera no longer forcefully spins the player around constantly during Sniper On The Roof
+- Trash Collector has been slightly reworked to fix various issues (your Trashmaster should no longer despawn)
+- Fixed a bug that caused a blip to be the wrong colour during No Friends
+- Fixed a bug that would cause your save to brick if you blew up the cars in a certain order during Junk Riddance
+- Fixed a bug that would cause the game to crash when destroying candles during the Ghost Easter Egg
+- Fixed a bug that would cause the game to spam text boxes & sounds when approaching candles during the Ghost Easter Egg
+- Fixed a bug where players could softlock if they blocked the warehouse door during Two Kings In Little Italy
+- Fixed a bug where players could softlock if they ran over a customer during Taxi Driver
+- Fixed a bug where players could softlock if they buffered an input during the garage cutscene in Hot Situation
+- Fixed a bug where players could softlock during several cutscenes in Yakuza From The USA
+- Fixed a bug where players could softlock if they buffered an input during the final cutscene in Impound Money

 </details>